Table of Contents

 Information in this article is subject to change as IRS and state guidance becomes available.

-On July 4th, the One Big Beautiful Bill Act was signed into law.
+On July 4th, the One Big Beautiful Bill Act (OBBBA) was signed into law.
 Here is a what to expect as far as updates to our software.

 Payroll System